woutersf/drupal-ai-workshop/README.md

  Congratulations, you now have a Drupal workspace running.

-> Don't forget to stop the workspace.
+> When you're done, don't forget to stop the workspace.
 Frederik's Visa card will thank you!

 ![Screenshot of the open in browser](assets/codespace_stop.png)